aarikpokras/lexicon/README.md

 brew install rsync
 ```

-In other words, run this:
+To get it as a command, you can run this:
 ```bash
 curl -Lo lx.zip https://github.com/aarikpokras/lexicon/archive/refs/heads/main.zip && rsync -a lx.zip /usr/local/bin && unzip lx.zip && cd lexicon-main && rsync -a * .. && cd
 ```